 Other Things to See and Do

 Teotihuacan: One of the world’s most famous archaeological sites, Teotihuacan is a UNESCO World Heritage Site that is especially famed for its pyramid structures.
-The city may have founded as early as 100 B.C. and is one of the nation’s most popular tourist destinations.
+The city roots back as early as 100 B.C. and is one of the nation’s most popular tourist destinations.

 Toluca’s Museo de Bellas Artes: The oldest museum in Toluca, the Museo de Bellas Artes contains works by Miguel Cabrera, Cristobal de Villalpando, and many other world-famous artists.
 It is located in a seventeenth-century building that was once a convent.

-Malinalco: A popular tourist destination, this town is home to the spectacular Cuauhtinchan Archeological Zone that has been compared to places such as Petra.
+Malinalco: A popular tourist destination, this town is home to the spectacular Cuauhtinchan Archeological Zone compares to places such as Petra.
 It contains cliff structures and terraces that draw tourists from around the world.

 Nevado de Toluca National Park: With Sun Lake brimming with rainbow trout in the crater of a volcano, this enchanting park is one of the country’s favorite destinations.

-Aculco: This city was founded in as a settlement around 1110 A.D.
-Today it is known for its ranching industry and is a tourist hub for travelers coming to visit the natural attractions of the area that include cascades and rivers.
+Aculco: This city became a settlement around 1110 A.D.
+Visitors come to see the natural attractions of the area that include cascades and rivers.
 Along with various historical structures, Aculco is also home to a bullring.

 Ixtapan de la Sal: Many tourists favor this region and spa that has been famous for its Sacred Green Lagoon and healing waters since Aztec times.
-Located south of the capital, the area is known for its natural beauty.
+South of the capital, the area has natural beauty.

 Metepec: The pottery of this picturesque indigenous village lures many travelers who also come to experience the people and their culture.

-Valle de Bravo: This scenic region southwest of Toluca is known as Mexico’s answer to Switzerland.
+Valle de Bravo: This scenic region southwest of Toluca is Mexico’s answer to Switzerland.
 This mountain village is a “Pueblo Magico” and famed for its majestic beauty and outdoor activities.